 Our good friend Julie recommended this Portuguese water bread made in the Thermomix to us back in March this year.
 We've now made it LOADS of times...we absolutely love it, and I'm now finally posting it!!

-It's incredibly easy to make, tastes amazing and everyone who's tasted it (including work colleagues I've taken it into, for special lunches where everyone contributes) love it too!
+It's incredibly easy to make, tastes amazing and everyone who's tasted it (including work colleagues I've taken it into, for special lunches/birthday celebrations) love it too!
 Enjoy it simply spread with butter, made into a sandwich or enjoy on days 2 and maybe 3...if there's any left...toasted with butter for breakfast...the crust is super crunchy and delicious.

 If you don't have a Thermomix and would like to try making this recipe, please scroll down for the Non-Thermomix Instructions I have suggested.